openshift/enhancements/enhancements/openshift-route-admission-policy.md

 ### Goals

-1. Define an API that allows the cluster administrator to enable sharing of hostnames across namespaces.
+1. Define an API that allows the cluster administrator to enable sharing of host names across namespaces.

 ### Non-Goals

 ## Proposal

-Add a new _RouteAdmissionPolicy_ field to the [IngressController API resource][https://github.com/openshift/api/blob/master/operator/v1/types_ingress.go] which allows administrators to configure how cross-namespace hostname claims should be handled by the IngressConroller.
+Add a new _RouteAdmissionPolicy_ field to the [IngressController API resource][https://github.com/openshift/api/blob/master/operator/v1/types_ingress.go] which allows administrators to configure how cross-namespace host name claims should be handled by the IngressConroller.

 ### User Stories